urgent-challenge/urgent2026_challenge_track1/readme.md

 ### Evaluation:

-First, install the necessary dependencies for evaluation (Make sure you have finshed the [setup](#setup) in previous steps):
+First, install the necessary dependencies for evaluation (Make sure you have finished the [setup](#setup) in previous steps):

 ```bash
 pip install pip==24.0 # Some packages need this version.